spibe/DSS3/README.md

 This is the readme file.
 This file descripes how the run_analysis.R script works.

 <h1>Script</h1>
-The R script does the following steps:
+The R script (run_analysis.R) does the following steps:
 <ol>
 <li>Download the data for the project </li>
 <li>Merges the training and the test sets to create one data set</li>